 Snopes added this to their analysis:

 “It’s also largely irrelevant (whether Hillary thought he was guilty or not) given that under Hillary Clinton’s handling of the case, the defendant pled guilty rather than going to trial and asserting his innocence.”

 The lies!
 He pled guilty……….
 TO A LESSER CHARGE.
 Of fondling, not to rape.
 Snopes left that important detail out.
 Making it seem like the man pled guilty to rape.
 Which gives a false impression of the entire case!
 Snope and mirrors.

 Snopes rated the meme as “mostly false”.
 Yet mostly everything if not everything in it was true.
 Hillary helped a child rapist go free and Snopes helped Hillary cover up something that didn’t make her look good.

 I like cats as much as the next person.
 But Snopes does not show competency in discerning fact vs fiction.
-Instead cherry picking evidence to match their bias combined with horrendous reasoning.
+Instead cherry picking evidence confirmation bias with horrendous reasoning.

-It’s fact checking arm seems to be the same formula as the other two, liberal slant under the guise of fact-checking with bad reasoning.
+It’s fact checking arm seems to be the same formula as the other two, liberal slant under the guise of objective fact-checking.
+With bad reasoning.

 FactCheck.org checked Trump’s recent speech before congress.
 The first 3 points in question: